meteofrance/meteonet/README.md

 # Install the repository as a package

-You can install this package by going in the dedicated directory (where you have clone the depository)
+You can install this package by going in the dedicated directory (where you have cloned the repository)

 ```sh
 pip install -e .
 ```

 This will install the package in the directory.
-After that, you can import the python file doing for example
+After that, you will be able to import the python files you need, for instance:

 ```python
 import data_exploration.utils.coordinates_and_projection as cap